brorbw/oshirase/README.md

 PYTHONHASHSEED=0 python main.py
 ```

 This is still under active development and only works with gnome at the moment.
-Im working on a port to macOS and daemonizing it and making a pip package for it but everything takes time.
+Im working on a port to macOS and making a pip package for it but everything takes time.

 # Future goal